Skip to main content

 Manganese contributes to the protection of cells from oxidative stress.

-A source of manganese contains at least 15% of the significant amount 2 mg manganese per day.
+A manganese source contains at least 15% of the significant amount 2 mg manganese per day.

 Melatonin

-Melatonin helps alleviate the subjective feeling of jet lag.
+Melatonin contributes to the alleviation of subjective feelings of jet lag.

-Melatonin contributes to the reduction of time taken to fall asleep.
+Melatonin contributes to the reduction of sleep onset time.

 Molybdenum

-Molybdenum contributes to normal sulphur amino acid metabolism.
+Molybdenum contributes to normal metabolism of sulphur-containing amino acids.

-A source of molybdenum contains at least 15% of the significant amount 50 µg molybdenum per day.
+A molybdenum source contains at least 15% of the significant amount 50 µg molybdenum per day.

 Monacolin K from red yeast rice contributes to the maintenance of normal blood cholesterol levels.

-The beneficial effect is obtained with a daily intake of 10 mg monacolin K from preparations of red yeast rice.
+The positive effect occurs with a daily intake of 10 mg Monacolin K from red yeast rice preparations.

 Niacin

-Niacin contributes to normal functioning of the nervous system.
+Niacin contributes to normal function of the nervous system.

 Niacin contributes to normal psychological function.